pbpatel23796/Iris-Classification/README.md

 # Iris-Classification
-This project classifies different species of Iris flower into its different categories using MATLAB.
+This project classifies different species of Iris flower into its categories i.e. Iris setosa, Iris verginica and Iris versicolor using MATLAB.